 Why join the course?

-In this course, we will ask: How do we translate real-life experiences into e-learning?
+In this course, we will ask: How do we translate real-life experiences into e-learning for healthcare?
 How can our e-learning tell powerful stories?
-What methods can we use to design high quality and reusable e-learning resources?
+How can we design high quality and reusable e-learning resources?
 How can we best get our ideas across to multiple audiences?

 What topics will you cover?

 - The nature of the small multimedia learning resources known as reusable learning objects (RLOs), their characteristics and use.